 I just thought I'd (do something)

-Use this phrase to explain what you're doing, and make it sound like you just suddenly decided to do it.
+Use this phrase to explain what you're doing, and make it sound like a sudden decision rather than something which was planned out in advance.

 You could also say it this way: